The Orwell Prizes takes as their starting point the following passage:

 Why I Write

 Each of the prizes is judged by a panel of independent judges, usually comprising 3 or 4 members.
+Since the first annual Orwell Prizes were awarded in 1994, many distinguished figures from literature and journalism have served on its judging panel.
 Read about this year’s judges.

 Orwell was a self-conscious writer: he cared not only about what he wrote, but how he wrote it.
 His assessment of what makes for good writing – and bad writing – is as relevant to writing and journalism today as it was when he was writing, and as such, should underpin the prizes awarded in his name.